TABLE OF CONTENTS :

 It is probably not news to you that China has many many social media platforms that don’t exist anywhere else in the world.
 So with this in mind, don’t expect to have great results with your YouTube strategy on Chinese video platforms.

-WeChat is known for its relevant information, as people mostly use it to learn about new brands, products, and industry leaders.
+WeChat is a Chinese Super app, but people are mostly use it for educational purpose: learn about new brands, products, and industry leaders.

 Weibo is mostly for entertainment.